mitchfen/artist-database/README.md

-# artist-database
+# Artist Database

-Python program using MySQL to build table of artists I've seen
+Python program using MySQL to build table of artists I've seen.

+For now one table is created which has colums for Artist, Date, Venue.